 There is evidence suggesting that a lack of sleep and increased IBS symptoms are linked.
 The strongest link is between a poor night’s sleep and an increase in morning symptoms, although it does also appear to have a small impact on the evening symptoms the next day.
 However, increased stress and anxiety related to a lack of sleep may also be a factor at play rather than lack of sleep in itself.

 Regular physical activity has been shown to improve mood and reduce symptoms in the majority of IBS sufferers.
 Although it may help in the long-term it is not uncommon for vigorous activity to cause IBS symptoms, with up to 50% of athletes reporting that gastrointestinal symptoms affect them negatively during training and competition.
 Once again, the low FODMAP diet has been shown to reduce the impact of these symptoms.

-Some medications (e.g. antibiotic, antacids, painkillers) and supplements (e.g. iron) can cause gut irritations and lead to constipation or diarrhoea.
-Discussing with your doctor about the best way to manage this would be the best approach.
+Some medications (e.g. antibiotics, antacids, painkillers) and supplements (e.g. iron) can cause gut irritation and lead to constipation or diarrhoea.
+Discussing with your doctor about the ideal way to manage this would be the best approach.

 Post-infectious IBS occurs following the continuation of gut symptoms following from gastritis, food poisoning or infection.
 The likelihood of these continuing once the illness or infection improves will depend on the duration and severity of the original gastritis infection along with other factors such as age, genetics and stress/anxiety levels.